 In the old days when there was no modern technology such as the sensor/flasher, mothers co-slept with their babies on the same bed and they relied on their sensitivity and/or instinct.
 They were pretty good at that.

 As Juli turned one on her first birthday, she got a promotion to the forward-facing car seat.
-This was one of the significant milestones in our eyeing culture.
+Yahoo!
+A milestone in the eyeing culture.
 Also I removed the baby's rear-mirror, another cultural artifact.